Learning and Sharing

 Create a never-expired client secret with PowerShell

-After registering an application, you can use PowerShell to create a Client Secret that doesn’t have an expiration date.
+Once you’ve registered an application, you can use PowerShell to generate a Client Secret with no expiration date.

-1. Open Windows PowerShell (Terminal) as an administrator and run the following command to install the required Microsoft Graph PowerShell module.
+1. Launch Windows PowerShell (Terminal) with administrative privileges, and execute the following command to install the necessary Microsoft Graph PowerShell module.

 Install-Module Microsoft.Graph.Applications -Scope CurrentUser

-2. Copy the script below and paste it into your preferred text editor.
-Make sure to replace the Object ID you copied earlier during the app registration process.
+2. Copy the script below and paste it into your favorite text editor.
+Don’t forget to replace the Object ID you copied earlier during the app registration process.

 # Connect to Microsoft Graph